Kratom Guides

 (UNREGULATED)

-There is no mention about kratom in the Chinese penal code; hence kratom lies in a legal gray area in China.
+There is no mention of kratom in the Chinese penal code; hence kratom lies in a legal gray area in China.
 Because the herb is not regulated, we don’t recommend buying it in the country since there is no quality control in the market.

 Hong Kong